-Based on survey data from 2010-14, the total number of adults in the Southern DPS population is estimated to be 1,348 (95 percent confidence interval \pm 524) (Mora 2015; NMFS 2015c).
+Based on survey data from 2010 to 2014, the total number of adults in the Southern DPS population is estimated to be 1,348 (95 percent confidence interval $\pm$ 524) (Mora 2015; NMFS 2015c).
 The recovery potential for Southern DPS green sturgeon is considered moderate to high; however, certain life history characteristics (e.g., long-lived, delayed maturity) indicate recovery could take many decades, even under the best circumstances (NMFS 2010a).

 Although sturgeon populations can be particularly sensitive to anthropogenic sources of mortality, the number of sturgeon mortalities resulting from the proposed action are expected to be extremely small relative to the population sizes of the affected ESA-listed species or DPSs.
-For Atlantic sturgeon, only one lethal take is anticipated every ten years for any of the five ESA-listed DPSs combined.
+For Atlantic sturgeon, only one lethal take is anticipated every ten years for any of the five ESAlisted DPSs combined.
 Similarly, we anticipate that the proposed action will result in the lethal take of up to one Gulf sturgeon, one Southern DPS green sturgeon, and one shortnose sturgeon over any ten-year period.
 These lethal take estimates represent a very small fraction of the total population, even for the smallest sturgeon populations, based on available abundance information.
 One mortality every ten years also represents a mortality rate that is several orders of magnitude lower than the commercial fishing bycatch mortality rate of three percent estimated by Kahnle et al. (1998) to keep the Hudson River Atlantic sturgeon population stable or increasing.
+For acoustic-based research, audiograms have not been developed for sturgeon, however their hearing ranges may overlap with ADDs in a similar manner as other bony fishes (Table 26).
+If any overlap occurs with the frequency of the acoustic work, we would expect the fish to move away for the immediate vicinity, resulting in insignificant effects from auditory masking.
+As such, research on sea turtle ADDs in the wild is not likely to adversely affect ESAlisted sturgeon species.